princeton-nlp/HELMET/README.md

 ## Running evaluation

-To run the evaluation, simply use one of the config files in the `configs` directory, you may also overwrite any arguments in the config file or add new arguments simply through command line (see `arguments.py`):
+To run the evaluation, simply use one of the config files in the `configs` directory, you may also overwrite any arguments in the config file or add new arguments simply through the command line (see `arguments.py`):
 ```bash
 python eval.py --config configs/cite.yaml --model_name_or_path {local model path or huggingface model name} --output_dir {output directory}
 ```